microvm/microvm-tutorial/docs/langimpl/getting-started.rst

 Where is Everything?
 ====================

-The `specification <https://github.com/microvm/microvm-spec/wiki>`__ is the canonical source of information about the implementation-neutral parts of Mu.
+The `specification <https://gitlab.anu.edu.au/mu/mu-spec>`__ is the canonical source of information about the implementation-neutral parts of Mu.

-This tutorial will use the `reference implementation v2
-<https://github.com/microvm/microvm-refimpl2>`__.
-Keep in mind that it is not
+This tutorial will use `Holstein <https://gitlab.anu.edu.au/mu/mu-impl-ref2>`__, the current reference implementation.
+Keep in mind that it is not high-performance.
-high-performance.
 It is interpreted and single-threaded, does excessive checking and is very slow.

 Get Mu
 ======

-Go to https://github.com/microvm/microvm-refimpl2/ and follow the README file.
+Go to https://gitlab.anu.edu.au/mu/mu-impl-ref2 and follow the README file.
 That repository also contains a sample factorial program compiled from an RPython client and a loader to run it.
 Read the README file.